Horned guan: Vocalization

 Male and female horned guans have very different vocalizations.
 Males have a repertoire of at least five calls and females have seven or eight.
 Female's calls are "guttural and louder compared to those of males".
 The male's main call is "a very deep, slow and soft 'mooing'...comprising seven notes, a single brief hum followed by six paired hums, i.e. 'hum; hum, hummm; hum, hummm; hum, hummmmm' " that can be repeated for an hour.
 Females usually call in response to males, with a "guurk, guurk, guurk,... or guauuu, guauuu, guauuu".

 Status

 The IUCN originally in 1988 assessed the horned guan as Threatened, then in 1994 as Vulnerable, and since 2000 as Endangered.
 It has a very limited range and its estimated population of 600 to 1700 mature individuals is believed to be decreasing.
 Its range has contracted due to logging, firewood gathering, conversion of forest to agriculture, and subsistence hunting pressure.
 "The isolation of disjunct subpopulations makes this species especially vulnerable to further local extirpation.
 Climate change is further expected to exacerbate horned guan population declines by inducing shifts in the species' already restricted range".
 It does occur in at least one protected area in each of Mexico and Guatemala.
 However, one of its largest populations is on the unprotected Volcán Tacaná on the border between the two countries.

+In Guatemala, remnant populations are severely restricted to high-altitude volcanic cloud forests—such as Tajumulco and the Atitlán complex—where extreme terrain logistics limit biological tracking but support community-directed canopy preservation.